-Finding 6(c): Innovation comes with the risk of failure and is loosely addressed in the risk assessment approach of the GCF, as defined in the Risk Management Framework.
-The GCF's stated risk appetite is conducive to innovation in adaptation projects.
-But GCF's revealed risk appetite is considerably less than its stated appetite.
+Finding 6(c): Innovation comes with the risk of failure and is loosely addressed in the risk assessment approach of the GCF, as defined in the risk management framework.
+The GCF's stated risk appetite is conducive to innovation in adaptation projects, but its revealed risk appetite is considerably less than what is stated.